girlscript/winter-of-contributing/C_CPP/Competitive Programming/numbertheory.md

 ```

 # Algorithm Used
-- First, we have to input an integer 'a'<br>
+- First, we have to input an integer 'a'
-- Second, we can run a for loop, initializing i from 1 and increment it until it is less then 'a'.<br>
+- Second, we can run a for loop, initializing i from 1 and increment it until it is less then 'a'.
-- Third, Use if condition in for loop and check 'a'using modulus operator ie if a%i==0 then print i.<br>
+- Third, Use if condition in for loop and check 'a'using modulus operator ie if a%i==0 then print i.
 - Fourth, Print all the values of i.